1.1. Contact organisation

 18.4.
 Data validation

-The most large-scale observations are validated.
-The technical validation is done by SAS before sending the files to Eurostat.
+The most large-scale observations are validated manually.
+Results are compared with earlier periods.
+Data transmitted to Eurostat are compared with the national data.
+Technical validation is done before sending the files to Eurostat.

 18.5.
 Data compilation